Angel: Metaphysics

 In Ancient Greek philosophy, there is no significant distinction made between good and evil spirits.
 Under Iranian influence, the sublunary sphere was traced to inspiring angels.
 Philo of Alexandria already identified the Neo-Platonic interpretation of daemons as angels.
 The daemons were thought to be intermediary between the supernatural and earthly realm, interpreted by Philo as the Greek term for angels.

 In the commentaries of Proclus (4th century) on the Timaeus of Plato, Proclus uses the terminology of "angelic" (aggelikos) and "angel" (aggelos) in relation to metaphysical beings.
 According to Aristotle, just as there is a Prime Mover, so too, must there be spiritual secondary movers.

 Ibn Sina, developed an angelological hierarchy of Intellects, which are created by "the One" (God).
 Accordingly, the first creation by God is the supreme intellect.
 From that intellect, intermediary spirits (angels) emanate.
 From these intellects, the intellect corresponding to the soul finally emerges.
 It is by the last Intellect that matter is animated and illuminates the mind.

 Materialism removed angels from philosophical and scientific consideration.
 Thomas Hobbes declared angels to be "accidences of the brain" without any external reality.
 Immanuel Kant’s critique of knowledge further diminished the rational justification for angels.

+In modern times, Lewis White Beck discerned the presence of a contemporary equivalent to ancient angelology and demonology within the context of the perpetual scientific search for extraterrestrial life.
+In Beck's view, the tales of benevolent and malevolent extraterrestrial beings which are enshrined within ancient myths, religious traditions and contemporary science-fiction serve as insightful commentaries on the human condition.
+Beck argues that along with our counterparts from ancient times, humanity is, "now suffering from technological shock, destroying by radiological and chemical, if not moral, pollution the only abode of life we know."
+Within the context of the anxiety derived from such uncertainty, modern man now searches for an eschatological form of renewed hope and consolation from the heavens of modern astronomy rather than the "Heaven of religion".
+In this sense, "even responsible scientific speculation and expensive technology of space exploration in search for other life are the peculiarly modern equivalent of angelology and Utopia or of demonology and apocalypse.